bruvellu/cephalic-furrow/3-text/furrow.md

 ## Extended Data Fig. 5

-![Characterization of the model features.
+![Model general properties and parameter sweeps.
 **a**, Embryonic proportions in wildtype and cephalic furrow mutants.
 Approximate relative sizes and positions between embryonic features such as mitotic domains, folds, and the germ band.
 All values are relative to the embryo length.
 We used these dimensions as a reference for creating the model.
 **b**, Representative simulation using $K_{b}^{\text{*}}=7 \times 10^{-5}$ and $g=0.3$ showing the shape of the tissue at $t=19$ (blue) and $t=1000$ (pink).
 The respective timepoints are marked in dashed lines in the descriptive plots below.
 They show the variation in total energy, bending energy, number of folds, and fold depth over the iterations. $t=1$ corresponds to $10^{5}$ computational steps and the X axis is in $log_{10}$ scale to improve the visualization.
 **c--e**, Parameter sweep without mitotic domains.
 Plots show (**c**) the number of folds by bending rigidity $K_{b}^{\text{*}}$ using $g=0.3$, (**d**) the number of folds by germ band extension ($g$) using $K_{b}^{\text{*}}=1.0 \times 10^{-4}$, and (**e**) the timing of folding by germ band extension ($g$) using $K_{b}^{\text{*}}=1.0 \times 10^{-4}$ (right).
 **f--h**, Parameter sweep with mitotic domains and same plots as above.
 **i**, Parameter sweep for cephalic furrow simulations.
 Bending rigidity and cephalic furrow depth at different values of $\kappa_o^{CF}$ and germ band extension.
 Values above 0.2 exhibit a clear peak in bending energy for most conditions and the depth reaches a plateau across iterations.
 The cephalic furrow depth at the peak of bending energy (max bend) and at the final iteration is similar for simulations with 0% of germ band extension.
 At higher percentages of germ band extension the folds (both cephalic furrow and ectopic folds) exhibit a greater depth at the last iteration.
-**j**, Finer-grained parameter sweep of ectopic folding without ($t_{MD}=0$) and with ($t_{MD}=5$) a delay in cephalic furrow formation.
+**j**, Fine-grained parameter sweep of ectopic folding without a delay in the formation of mitotic domains ($t_{MD}=0$).
 With simultaneous formation, only higher values of $\kappa_o^{CF}$ are effective in buffering the formation of ectopic folds around the cephalic furrow region.
 This is also limited to low percentages of germ band extension since at higher percentages there is an increase in the frequency of ectopic folding.
+**k**, Fine-grained parameter sweep of ectopic folding with a delay in the formation of mitotic domains ($t_{MD}=5$).
 When a delay in mitotic formation is present, even low values of $\kappa_o^{CF}$ are effective in preventing the formation of ectopic folds.
 In this condition, the extension of the germ band increases the formation of ectopic folds, but only at the posterior regions close to the germ band tip.
 This suggests that the initiation of the cephalic furrow is crucial to its ability to buffer the ectopic folding.
 Values of $\kappa_o^{CF}$ are shown in units of $1/L$. $t_{MD}=1$ corresponds to 10^5^ computational timesteps.
-**k**, Representative simulations in **g** at 0 and 20% germ band extension.
+**l**, Representative simulations from {@fig:fold-model}g at 0 and 20% of germ band extension.
 ](figures/FigED5.jpg){#fig:model-features tag="Extended Data Fig. 5" width=100%}

 \newpage